The 22 greatest Glastonbury performances ever

 Sometimes all it takes to slip seamlessly into Glastonbury legend is the greatest songbook known to mankind.
 Sir Paul’s first-ever UK festival show – no, really – was the singalong to end them all: “Eleanor Rigby” into “Drive My Car”, “Penny Lane”, “Get Back”, “Band On the Run”, “Back In the USSR”, “Live and Let Die”, “I’ve Got a Feeling”, “Lady Madonna” and a “Hey Jude” you could hear from Dunfermline.
 That was before the encore.

 Eighteen years later, Macca bettered himself.
-Playing close to three hours, he plundered his peerless canon for deeper cuts, played virtually the whole Abbey Road medley, brought out Dave Grohl and Bruce Springsteen for history-making duets and - in a truly moving moment - sang with John Lennon’s isolated vocals from ‘I’ve Got A Feeling’.
+Playing close to three hours, he plundered his peerless canon for deeper cuts, did virtually the whole Abbey Road medley, brought out Dave Grohl and Bruce Springsteen for history-making duets and – in a truly moving moment – sang with John Lennon’s isolated vocals from “I’ve Got A Feeling”.
 Sublime.

 2. David Bowie – Pyramid Stage, 2000